 In a large pot add the vegan butter (you can always stick to olive oil) and chopped onion to pan.
 Sauté onions until they start to caramelize, about 10 minutes.
 Add the roasted garlic and rosemary and cook for another 3 minutes allowing the flavors to combine.
 Season with salt and pepper.
 Now add the white wine and cook for another 3 mins until slightly reduced.

-Add the broth and bring to a boil, then reduce to a simmer.
+Add the broth and rinsed/drained beans and bring to a boil, then reduce to a simmer.
 (10 mins)